EddyKaggia/EddyKaggia/README.md

 - 👋 Hi, I’m @EddyKaggia
-- 👀 I’m interested in becoming a decent devloper
+- 👀 I’m interested in becoming a decent Software Devloper
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning responsive web design
 - 💞️ I’m looking to collaborate on anything.
 I just started but I am open to learning
 - 📫 How to reach me: kagzcodes@gmail.com